TCA166/CK3-history-extractor/README.md

 First you will need to decide what version of the program you want to use.
 There are three potential versions of the program:

 - **Release** - Every now and then I release a new GitHub release that has compiled binaries attached.
     You can simply download those binaries and use them.
+    For those unfamiliar with GitHub [go here](https://github.com/TCA166/CK3-history-extractor/releases) and this is the version you should honestly use.
 - **Dev** - You can also just compile the program from source on your machine of choice.
 If you have no clue how the rust compilation system works just try running:

     ```sh